Please visit https://jamboree.scouting.org/ for the latest information and FAQs

 Stay Tuned: More Info Coming soon!

-The Jamboree is open to all qualified youth on a first-come, first-served basis.
+The Jamboree is open to all qualified youth and adults on a first-come, first-served basis.
 Adult leaders can apply to be part of the council contingent or as staff at the Jamboree.
 Contingent leaders will be selected from volunteers that apply for adult leadership roles.

 Qualifications to attend the National Jamboree include: